 This code states that property owners must secure all vacant buildings and structures.
 It also allows for the owner to temporarily board up the property if necessary, for a period not to exceed 180 days.

-The city of Phoenix does not allow any kind of outdoor storage in a resident’s front yard.
+Tennessee and Georgia do not allow any kind of outdoor storage in a resident’s front yard unless pre-approved.
 Outdoor storage of items for commercial or business use at a residential property is also not allowed.

 Fences in Disrepair

-In Phoenix, fences are extremely common.
-As such, the city requires all fences and screening walls to be structuring sound, free of damage and blight, and made from the same materials.
+In TN and GA, fences are extremely common.
+As such, the city requires all fences and screening walls to be structurally sound, free of damage and blight, and made from the same materials.

 Junk, litter, debris